hirotake111/findme_api/README.md

 - SECRETKEY - secret key for api server
 - PORT (optional) - port number to listen on
 - REDIS_URL - URL for Redis
+- CORS - FQDN to be allowed performing network call

 ### Required secrets for GitHub Actions